webpack-contrib/css-loader/README.md

 Default: depends on the `compiler.devtool` value

 By default generation of source maps depends on the [`devtool`](https://webpack.js.org/configuration/devtool/) option.
-All values enable source map generation except `eval` and `false` value.
+All values enable source map generation except `eval` and `false` values.

 **webpack.config.js**